AdelinaM17n/AdelinaM17n.github.io/docs/index.markdown

 ---
 ![Flower](/assests/siteLogo.png){:style="display:block; margin-left:auto; margin-right:auto"}

 Heyo, I am Adelina!
 I happen to be from the small island of Sri Lanka, But in the land of the internet we're all citizens of the internet aren't we?
-I am a native speaker of the Sinhala language but these days the English language has taken over most parts of my life.
+Anyways I am a native speaker of the Sinhala language but these days the English language has taken over most parts of my life.

 Most of the posts that I plan on posting here will be written in English, but some of the them might get a Sinhalese version.
 I have a lot of interests which drift away and come back with time, so don't expect a consistent theme with what I would post here :P